JaykeBird/PathfinderJson/README.md

 Once you open the solution, you'll want to update the UiCore dependency to point towards the UiCore DLL included with the repository.
 In the future, I'll update the project file so this doesn't have to be manually done. :)

+## How to install
+PathfinderJson requires Windows 7 with SP1, Windows 8.1, or Windows 10 with Anniversary Update or later.
+As long as you've installed all your updates, you should be good.
+You should be just able to double-click the EXE file in the zip folder you download and it'll open right up.

+For **64-bit** computers, use the x64 download.
+For **32-bit** computers, use the x86 download.
+If you're not sure what you have, you probably have a 64-bit computer, you can safely use the x86 download regardless; I'll post a guide later about how to find out what you have.

+If it does not open or an error occurs (may take a few moments), you may need to install the Visual Studio C++ Redistributable package.
+I've included this for your convenience in the MSVC folder here, and in version 0.9.1 downloads and later.
+See [Microsoft's website](https://www.microsoft.com/en-us/download/details.aspx?id=52685) for more details.
+If there's still problems, make sure you have all updates installed; see the purple Note box on [this Microsoft webpage](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x#net-core-dependencies) for more details.

+You can reach out to me if you have any questions by [finding me on Twitter](https://twitter.com/JaykeBird) or [opening an Issue report](https://github.com/JaykeBird/PathfinderJson/issues/new) here on GitHub.

 ## How to use
 This program is just a single EXE file which contains everything.
 No prerequisites to install, no installer process.
 Just click on the EXE file and that's it!
 Do note that it may take a few seconds to open.